Drunkfacee/Drunkfacee/README.md

 - 👋 Hi, I’m @Drunkfacee
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on ....
-- 📫 telegram: drunkfacee / Instagram: drunk.face

 <!---
 Drunkfacee/Drunkfacee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.